Hi peeps! 😉

 Christiania with Couchsurfers

 And to be honest, Christiania reminds me of a local town in the Philippines.
-Both animals and humans freely roam the streets and life is simple yet beautiful.
-Crimes and illegal acts exist, but they’e part of what makes the society whole.
-I cannot blame the Westerners for acting so indifferent and unfamiliar to the place, well, it really looks different from the concrete streets of Copenhagen.
-In fact, I wonder if I would also act indifferent when I get back to PH, after getting used to the comfortable side of the world that is Denmark.
+Both animals and humans freely roam the streets, and life is simple yet beautiful.
+Crimes and illegal acts exist, but they’re part of what makes the society whole.
+I cannot blame some of the visitors for acting indifferent and unfamiliar with the place though, that it doesn’t resonate with their perfect picture of Copenhagen.

-Too many thoughts..
-Oh, before I forget, there are bazaars inside Christiania where you can buy authentic Oriental ornaments, clothes, and accessories. 🙂
+Anyway, before I forget, there are bazaars inside Christiania where you can buy authentic Oriental ornaments, clothes, and accessories.
+So, yey for shopping!

 Christianshavn